DataDog/integrations-extras/yugabytedb_managed/README.md

 ### Configuration

-Open your Datadog dashboard list and select the `YugabyteDB Managed Overview` dashboard.
-This integration-bundled dashboard contains pre-built graphs that provide monitoring visibility for your YugabyteDB Managed clusters.
+Open your Datadog dashboard list and select the `YugabyteDB Managed Overview` dashboard to start viewing telemetry.

 ## Uninstallation